shivapoudel/wc-checkout-terms-popup/readme.txt

 * WordPress 4.0 or later.
 * WooCommerce 2.3 or later.

+= Does this work on mobile devices? =

+Yes!
+It works on any screen size.
+Please see [Screenshots](https://wordpress.org/plugins/wc-checkout-terms-popup/screenshots/).

 = Where can I report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/shivapoudel/wc-checkout-terms-popup/issues).